-I am excited and honored as we start the 2024-25 school year and my first year as your superintendent.
-My focus as well as our staff is students first to ensure success for all.
-However, we cannot do this on our own.
+Welcome to the 2023-24 school year which promises to be one filled with excellence, excitement, and fun.
 I encourage all of you to be in control of your academic journey.
-You decide the path that you want to take but be assured the administration, teachers, and staff of TFD 215 are here to assist you in any way to be successful and achieve all your high school goals.
-This handbook serves as a guide to ensure that you know your rights, responsibilities, and the expectations of the school district.
+You decide the path that you want to take but know you are not alone.
+The administration, teachers, and staff of TFD 215 are here to assist you in any way to be successful in your journey.
+Additionally, this handbook serves as a guide to ensure that you know your rights, responsibilities, and the expectations of the school district.
 It is important that you become familiar with the entire handbook and especially the student code of conduct.
+It is time for us to move post-covid which brings everyone back together in the same space.

-Making sure we provide a safe learning environment for all students/staff is our paramount focus.
+Making sure we provide a safe space for all students/staff is paramount focus.
+Starting with the 2023-24 school year, all students and staff must always visibly wear their District 215 issued identification tag while on campus.
+Visitors will also continue to be required to check in and must wear a visitor's identification tag.
 Please remember as you begin the school year that District 215 encourages use of the anonymous "See Something Say Something" Form on the website to report student safety and well-being concerns.
-I strongly encourage students and families to use caution with social media use, keeping in mind that threats, bullying and illegal activity on social media can result not only in disciplinary action, but legal ramifications.
+I strongly encourage students and families to use caution with social media use, keeping in mind that threats and illegal activity on social media can result not only in disciplinary action, but legal ramifications.
 Many student conflicts are often traced back to social media comments.

 Parents and guardians, the school district recognizes that parental and family involvement is essential to the success of every student in our school district.
-When your expectations of your student's behavior parallel those of the school, we know that our students achieve more and have a positive educational experience.
 Thus, we remain committed to creating a welcoming environment for all families.
 If you have a concern, it is always important to address that concern at the building level first.
 Please do not hesitate to reach out to your child's teachers and administrators and explore our district website (tfd215.org) to learn more about the great things occurring in Thornton Fractional High School District 215 and how you can engage in our school activities.